selsebil-ben/selsebil-ben/README.md

 - 👋 Hi, I’m @selsebil-ben
 - 👩🏻‍💻 I’m a full stack developer
-- 👀 I’m interested in Data science (Natural language Processing)
+- 👀 I’m interested in web development, Knowledge graphs and Data science (Natural language Processing)

 - 🤝 I’m looking to collaborate on project merging web programming and data science
 - 📫 How to reach me :